The Great British Bake Off series 6: Episode 1: Cakes

-For the first challenge, the bakers were given two hours to make a Madeira Cake, which was chosen as an "easy" challenge for the bakers.
+For the first signature challenge, the bakers were given 2 hours to make a Madeira Cake, which was chosen as an "easy" challenge for the bakers.
 The cake should have a dome and a crack on top, though Mary stated the cake should not differ too far from the original.
-For the technical challenge, the bakers had one and three quarter hours to make Mary's recipe for a Frosted Walnut Cake, which should have three layers and a meringue coating, along with caramelised walnuts.
-A Black Forest Gâteau was set as the final challenge.
-In three and a half hours, the bakers were tasked with making a cake that should be extravagant, and should "impress" Mary and Paul.
+For the technical challenge, the bakers had 1 hour and 45 minutes to make Mary Berry's recipe for a Walnut Cake, which should have three layers, a meringue coating, and caramelised walnuts.
+For the showstopper, challenge the bakers had 3 1/2 hours to make a Black Forest Gâteau.
+The bakers were tasked with making a cake that should be extravagant and should "impress" Mary and Paul.